 - b.
 Less-than-significant impact.
 Some ground-borne vibration and noise would originate from earth movement and building activities during the project's construction phase.
-Ground-borne noise and vibration from construction activity would be mostly low to moderate).
-The closest structures to the project site are the existing residential uses to the northeast.
-The closest structures are approximately 300 feet from the project construction area limits.
+Ground-borne noise and vibration from construction activity would be mostly low to moderate.
 The operation of typical construction equipment would generate ground-borne vibrations that would not exceed guidelines that are considered safe for any type of buildings.
-Operation of the proposed residential use would not generate ground-borne vibration.
+Operation of light industrial would not generate ground-borne vibration greater than vibration already generated by the nearby railroad line, which is part of the baseline condition.
 Therefore, the project would not expose persons to or generation of excessive ground-borne vibration or ground-borne noise levels. - c.
 Less-than-significant impact.
 Please refer to response IX.e.
 Therefore, the project would not expose people residing or working in the project area to excessive noise levels for a project located within an airport land use plan or, where such a plan has not been adopted, within 2 miles of a public airport or public use airport.